psitem/edgerouter-backup/README.md

 This backup script hooks into the EdgeRouter `commit` process and generates both CLI and bracket-y style configuration files.
 The files are then sent to a remote server via `scp`, and `git commit` and `git push` are run on the remote server -- avoiding having to install `git` on the EdgeRouter itself.
 This script can be used along side `config-management` or as a replacement.

 These scripts do not modify any EdgeOS-provided files.
 The locations of all the files will survive reboots and firmware upgrades.
-I've personally tested this on an ER-8 and ER-X-SFP running v1.9.1.1 firmware.
+I've personally tested this on an ER-8 and ER-X-SFP running v1.9.1.1 firmware and verified firmware survivability by upgrading to v1.9.1.1unms.
 Should work on any EdgeRouter, might work on the USG / USG Pro as well.

 ### **IMPORTANT**